 Note: All rising main distances included below are measured along the shortest road network distance to the load centre.
-Marine outfall distance are measured as straight line distances to the coast.
+Outfall distance are measured as straight line distances to the coast/Avoca River.

 3.11.1 Parcel 1 - Lamberton & Ballyraine Upper